 If you know that you’re living in an area prone to snowstorms, then covering your air conditioner unit can help a big deal.
 If snow accumulates inside your unit, then melting and refreezing it will automatically damage the coils.
 Make sure that you cover your AC unit just before a blizzard and uncover it after.
 You should also spare some time and clear the snow around the outside unit.

 High temperatures aren’t just a risk to your health, but your home’s HVAC system.
 The summer brings with it the sweltering heat and humidity, and sometimes those temperatures can escalate to dangerous degrees.
-Most homeowners rely heavily on their air conditioner to combat the heat, but over time those intense temperatures can wear down your ac unit.
-Luckily there are few tricks you pull from your sleeve to protect yourself and your air conditioner.
+Most homeowners rely heavily on their air conditioners to combat the heat, but over time those intense temperatures can wear down your ac unit.
+Luckily there are a few tricks you pull from your sleeve to protect yourself and your air conditioner.

 There’s only so much you can do to fight the heat, but that doesn’t mean you or your air conditioner have to take it lying down.
 A cool and comfortable home means staying on top of what your air conditioner needs, as well as monitoring habits, and avoiding activities that emit a lot of heat.
 The summers in California can be intense, but that doesn’t mean you have to fret.
 Here’s what you can do to stay safe and avoid the miserable heat.

-High temperatures put everyone at risk, causing discomfort and dehydration, too much more fatal symptoms such as heat stroke.
+High temperatures put everyone at risk, causing discomfort and dehydration, and even much more fatal symptoms such as heat stroke.
 As a homeowner, you shouldn’t have to suffer inside the comfort of your own home, but that does mean taking proper care of your air conditioner.
 A scheduled tune-up with an HVAC technician is the perfect way to prepare your home for the incoming heat.
 Don’t wait until it’s too late, set up an appointment today.

 HVAC is not something the average person understands, whether you own your own home or currently rent an apartment unit, monthly utility bills are often a big question.
 You never really know what it might cost when you open that envelope.
 Wouldn't it be nice to no longer worry about the number looking back at you?
 By cutting down energy consumption, you can save hundreds, if not thousands of dollars every single year.